 There is no commandment greater than these.”

-To limit the spread of the virus and to protect the vulnerable amongst us, please do not leave your home except for essential trips.
+To limit the spread of the virus and to protect the vulnerable amongst us, please do everything in your power to keep others safe.

-If you wish to donate to the Gate Foodbank in Alloa which serves all of Clackmannanshire, you can do so by cheque made payable to “The Gate Charity” posted to their address:
+If you wish to make a financial donations directly to the Foodbank instead of bringing goods to church, you can do so by cheque made payable to “The Gate Charity” posted to their address:

 Make it clear that your donation is for the Foodbank, as The Gate run a number of different projects.